open-mmlab/mmsegmentation/docs/en/user_guides/visualization.md

              [255, 0, 0], [0, 0, 142], [0, 0, 70],
              [0, 60, 100], [0, 80, 100], [0, 0, 230],
              [119, 11, 32]])
+# When `show=True`, the results would be shown directly,

-# When `show=False`, the results would be saved in local directory folder.
+# else if `show=False`, the results would be saved in local directory folder.
 seg_local_visualizer.add_datasample(out_file, image,
                                     data_sample, show=False)
 ```